How To Sell to Retail Stores in 5 Steps

 #1 Do Your Homework:

 The #1 thing you should do is your homework.
 Making a strong first impression is important when approaching a retail buyer.
 It’s so easy to Google a store, look up their website, and even find them on LinkedIn, Facebook, Instagram, etc. They most likely have a blog or weekly newsletter.
 Whatever they have, read it!
-If they have a brick and mortar location, by all means visit it!
+If they have a brick-and-mortar location, by all means, visit it!
 So many buyers I know tell me how surprised and turned off they are when a designer approaches them without knowing much about their brand, locations, or customers.

-Think of it like a job interview.
+Think of it as a job interview.

 You want to be very prepared so that the person interviewing you can’t help but be impressed by your knowledge about their company.
 As a designer, you need to know your product inside and out.
-As a sales person who sells your product, you need to understand how selling your jewelry fits into their brand.
+As a salesperson who sells your product, you need to understand how selling your jewelry fits into their brand.
 Think of it from their perspective and explain how a partnership with you helps them reach their goals.

 #2 More Homework:

 The second thing you should do is your homework on the buyer.
 Do your best to find the name of the buyer, then Google her (or him).
 Reading up on the buyer allows you to connect on a personal level.
 Going into a meeting knowing the buyer is a total dog-lover (who speaks French) puts you in a better position than someone going in to pitch their line blind.
-A bonus for doing your homework is it helps you discover if the store is actually a good fit for your jewelry collection.
+A bonus for doing your homework is it helps you discover whether the store is actually a good fit for your jewelry collection.

 #3 Phone Etiquette:

 When calling a buyer for the first time, make it count!
 Writing a script is never a bad idea.
 I still do this because it keeps me from fumbling and scrambling for the right words or forgetting something important.
-Introduce yourself immediately, tell the buyer where you’re from and what your line is – trend, fashion, item or custom jewelry.
+Introduce yourself immediately, tell the buyer where you’re from and what your line is – trend, fashion, item, or custom jewelry.
 Ask if it’s a good time to talk.
 This lets the buyer know that you value their time, which you do.
 Then you can go into your story and what makes your jewelry so unique.